Jerome-Maurin/vmdb2-wrapper/README.md

     zcat cubietruck_buster_armhf.img.bz2.zip | bunzip2 -c -d | sudo dd bs=64k status=progress oflag=dsync of=/dev/mmcblk1

+# Default login

+As vmdb2 produces a standard Debian distribution, there is a default `root` account, that is passwordless.
+If you boot a "factory" image, just enter the login `root`; no password will be prompted, and you will have full access to the system.

 # Customizing the image by using an Ansible-playbook

 For Ansible use `vmdb2-ansible.yaml.exemple` as a starting point, create a file named `vmdb2-ansible.yaml` to write an Ansible-playbook that will be used by `vmdb2`.